-Important architect Bonifac Wohlmut probably participated on the building.
-The arcades by the courtyard are held by Ionian and Tuscan pillars.
-The most valuable part of the house is the portal: there are two sculptures of bears and two men with babies in their hands.
+Important architect Bonifac Wohlmut probably participated in the building.
+Ionian and Tuscan pillars hold the arcades by the courtyard.
+The most valuable part of the house is the portal: two sculptures of bears and two men with babies in their hands.
 The bears used to be gilded in the past.
 They gave the house its name.
 The whole portal is covered by decoration with flower motifs.
 There are valuable pieces of handcraft inside the house.

 Memorial plaque on the house

-The house was restored in the 20th century and at the present time; there is the directory and some scientific workplaces of the Prague City Museum.
+The house was restored in the 20th century, and at present, there is the directory and some scientific workplaces of the Prague City Museum.